ietf-wg-cellar/ebml-specification/specification.markdown

 The `*`, `(` and `)` symbols are interpreted as defined in [@!RFC5234].

-The EBMLPathAtom part of the EBMLElementPath MUST be equal to the name attribute of the EBML Schema.
+The EBMLPathAtom part of the EBMLElementPath MUST be equal to the `@name` attribute of the EBML Schema.

 The starting PathDelimiter of the path corresponds to the root of the EBML Document.